thomasbreydo/trieapi/docs/CLI.md

 trie complete -p <prefix>
 ```

+Output:

-The CLI outputs a newline-separated list of keywords.
+- By default, the CLI outputs a newline-separated list keywords

-_Note, if no keywords are found, the command's exit status is set to `1`._
+- To output the list in JSON format, use the `--json` flag.

+> :warning: If the trie contains whitespace-only entries, you may
+want to use `--json` to avoid ambiguity.

 ### Display